VF-6: 1920s

 Combat Squadron Four was established on 23 September 1921, at Naval Air Station San Diego, California.
 VF-2 equipped with the Vought VE-7 biplane operated from USS Langley, the US Navy's first aircraft carrier.
 Between 1922 and 1925, VF-2/VF-2B experimented with carrier operations from the Langley off the coast of California.
 Air activity was initially limited to scouting, but the Commander-in-Chief, US Fleet saw the potential of naval aviation and recommended that USS Lexington and USS Saratoga be completed as soon as possible.

 In 1926, VF-2B flying Curtiss F6C Hawks was the 1st squadron to demonstrate the concept of dive-bombing, carrying out mock attacks on Pacific Fleet ships.
 Commanders of the surface ships, expecting standard, low-altitude, level bombing, were surprised when the VF-2B aircraft attacked unseen from 12,000 feet, making simulated drops before the ship's defenses could be manned.

 In 1927, VF-6 flew FU-1s and was tasked to provide one aircraft to each fleet battleship, with the remaining planes shore-based at NAS North Island.
 The squadron's FU-1s were launched from ship catapults, landed as seaplanes and then hoisted back aboard by crane.

-In 1928, the squadron transferred to Langley and was redesignated VF-2B.
+In 1928, the squadron transferred to Langley and was redesignated VB-2B.
 Over the course of the next 15 years, the squadron was variously called VF-6B, VF-3, and VF-6 based on their ship assignment ("B" appended meant the squadron was attached to the Battle Fleet, while "S" indicated that it belonged to the Scouting Fleet.
 In 1937, the last letter of Navy squadron designations was removed.)